rapidez/checkout-theme/README.md

 # Rapidez Checkout Theme

 An **opinionated** checkout with customer center for [Rapidez](https://github.com/rapidez/rapidez).
-Easily configurable with your own logo, colors, fonts and style.
+Easily configurable with your own logo, checkout header/footer, colors, fonts and style.
 A fully mobile optimized theme which takes about 1 hour to fully implement.

 ![](images/checkout-theme.gif)